vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the difference between front end, back end, and full stack developers?

 Front-end developers focus more on the actual webpage itself, how the site looks to the end user.
-Back-end devlopers focus on the server side code that runs the applicaiton, Usually they use programming languages like Python, Ruby, or Java.
-Full-Stack developers are responibile for both the front-end and back-end of the application.
+Back-end developers focus on the server side code that runs the application.
+Usually they use programming languages like Python, Ruby, or Java.
+Full-Stack developers are responsibile for both the front-end and back-end of the application.
+Even Full-stack developers tend to specialize in back or front-end , though.

 Front-end developers are responsible for User Interaction.
 Back-end developers focus on storing, delivering, and generating data for the front end.
-A full-stackdeveloper does all of these things.
+A full-stack developer does all of these things.

 *Contributed by [Yilen Pan](http://github.com/yilenpan)*